OrianaVenture/VentureValheim/LocationReset/README.md

 Due to loading times and the very random nature of the world spawning system there may be cases where this mod behaves strangely.

-* Two locations very close together can delete parts of the other during regeneration.
+* Two locations spawned on top of each other will delete parts of the other during regeneration.
-* Resetting ground locations can potentially remove pickables around a location that are not respawned like stones, branches, or berry bushes.
+* Resets can potentially remove some things around the ground of the location that are not respawned like berry bushes, logs, and large rocks.
+* Item duplication should not happen, but is possible if timing conditions are right.
+If you can consistency reproduce duplication issues please report the problem.
 * If you move very fast (or admin fly) through an area you may see locations change as they regenerate, especially noticeable in the plains.
 If you move too fast through an area while triggering a reset you can cause item duplication.
-* Some items are not respawned like black forest barrels, boulders, and mistlands giant mineables.
-I could not find an easy way to identify these items without also destroying trees and rocks.
-* Item duplication should not happen, but is possible if timing conditions are right.
-If you can consistency reproduce duplication issues please report the problem.
 * When a new zone or location is loaded there is an expected small lag spike.
 This happens in vanilla already, but might also be noticeable when this mod is performing a reset.
+* Dungeons with radial camps (like Fuling camps) will be randomized every reset due to the generation algorithm.

 ### Other Mod Support

+If set up correctly by the mod author this mod should successfully regenerate all custom locations and dunegons.
+There are cases where this mod may behave strangely.
+Please report any issues you may encounter when using custom locations.

-The following locations from other mods are supported:
+The following locations from other mods are excluded from resetting to prevent issues:

-* Venture: VV_CopperTinCave, VV_SilverCave (these have their own configs)
-* Monsterlabz: SpiderCave01, AshlandsCave_01, AshlandsCave_02, Mystical_Well0
+* Monsterlabz: Mystical_Well0
-* By Horem: Loc_MistlandsCave_DoD
-* By Therzie: CaveDeepNorth_TW
 * Wayshrine by Azumatt: Wayshrine, Wayshrine_Ashlands, Wayshrine_Frost, Wayshrine_Plains, Wayshrine_Skull, Wayshrine_Skull_2

 ### Possible Future Improvements

-* Finding a way to reset items listed in limitations
 * Resetting terrain changes (especially for tar pits)
-* Support for other mods (by request)

 ## Installation